SharePoint/sp-dev-docs/docs/general-development/javascript-user-defined-functions-overview.md

 # JavaScript user-defined functions overview
-JavaScript user-defined functions (UDFs) are new in Excel Services in SharePoint Server 2013.
+JavaScript user-defined functions (UDFs) are new in Excel Services in SharePoint.
 This article provides a high-level look at JavaScript UDFs, including basic information on how they work in Excel Services.
 ## What are UDFs?
 <a name="xlsWhatAreUdfs"> </a>